 • $1,225 optional fee for Premium Processing

-All checks must be separate and made out to USCIS.
+All checks must be separate and made out to Department of Homeland Security.

 • UO departments must agree to pay employees who have H-1B visas at least the actual wage being paid to all other individuals with similar experience or qualifications for the specific employment in question or the prevailing wage level for the occupation in the area of employment, whichever is higher.